Healthy Homes Assessment Hutt Central

 Fines for Failing to Comply

-As of 1st July 2021, once a new, renewed or varied tenancy is signed on a Hutt Central rental property, all Healthy Homes compliance work need to be completed by the end of 90 days.
+From the 1st of July in 2021, when a brand new or renewed tenancy is signed for a Hutt Central rental property, all Healthy Homes compliance work must be done inside of 90 days.

-Since the 1st July of 2021, once a new or renewed tenancy is signed on the Hutt Central rental property, all Healthy Homes compliance work must be finished within 90 days.
+Since the 1st July of 2021, if a new or renewed tenancy is signed on a Hutt Central rental property, all Healthy Homes compliance work must be finished within 90 days.

-Failure to adhere to each of Healthy Homes Standards by the end of the anticipated timeframe could result in an amount of $7200.
-Additionally, if the most current Healthy Homes Statement of Compliance isn’t included within a new, renewed or revised tenancy agreement there could be an additional penalty or infringement fee.
+Inability to adhere to each of Healthy Homes Standards by the end of the deadlines can result in the possibility of a fine up to $7200.
+Additionally, if a present Healthy Homes Statement of Compliance is not included within an updated, renewed, or amended tenancy agreement there may be an additional fine or violation fee.

-Every tenant is entitled to request information regarding the Healthy Homes Standard and how they relate to the building they live in.
-If the property manager is unable to supply the required information within 21 days of having received the inquiry, they may receive an infringement notification and could be fined up to $750.
+Any tenant may request details regarding the Healthy Homes Standard and how they relate to the building they are living in.
+If the property manager fails to provide the necessary information within 21 days of being informed of the request, they will receive an infringement letter and be fined as high as $750.

-In addition, there is an additional fine of as much as $900 for landlords and property managers who have provided a false or incorrect Healthy Homes Statement of Compliance or information.
-The person liable for this fine is the one who is identified on the tenancy agreement as being the person renting the property and it could be the name of the landlord or the property management company.
+Additionally, there is also a fine of approximately $900 for landlords and property managers that provide false or incorrect Healthy Homes Compliance Statement or any other information.
+The person who is liable to pay this fine is the one who is named on the tenancy agreement as the one who is letting the property out It could also be the name of the landlord as well as the property management company.

-The information contained in the Statement of Compliance requirements to be up-to-date when the tenancy agreement is executed, and it is updated through the tenancy period as necessary work related to it is finished.
+The information contained in the Compliance Statement needs to be accurate at the time that the tenancy agreement is executed, and it should be maintained throughout the tenancy as any necessary work related to it’s finished.

-It is also important to remember that landlords with several rental properties can face greater penalties for non-compliance.
-The most severe penalties are handed down only for serious violations.
-Those who have six or more properties could receive fines of up to $50,000, and as much as $100,000 for hearing claims.
+It’s also crucial to be aware that landlords with several rental properties can face greater penalties for non-compliance.
+The highest penalties are given for serious breaches, and landlords with at least six rental properties could be fined as high as $50,000, or as high as $100,000 for hearing claims.

 Find the full information on details on Residential Tenancies Act landlords responsibilities.